Why skimping on LLC insurance can be a costly mistake

 Commercial auto insurance and hired and non-owned auto insurance (HNOA) protect your business from the costs of accidents while driving for business.
 Commercial auto covers accidents in a company-owned vehicle, while HNOA covers accidents in a leased, rental, or employee vehicle.

-Your LLC might require more specialized insurance protection.
+Your LLC might require more specialized types of coverage.
 These include:

 Directors and officers (D&O) insurance, which can be valuable to businesses with a board of directors.
 It protects board members or officers from lawsuits claiming their decisions resulted in a financial loss.